Top 10 Affordable Destinations in the Caribbean

 There are a range of experiences available, from exploring the lively capital and largest city San Juan, to going off the beaten track into nature and spectacular scenery.

 Because Puerto Rico is a U.S. territory, U.S. citizens do not a passport to travel here.
-Flights to Puerto Rico from destinations in the United States including Florida which is only 1000 miles away.
+Several low cost airlines fly to Puerto Rico from destinations in the United States including Florida which is only 1000 miles away.